cdevroe/unmark/readme.md

 We offer this source code for Unmark completely free.
 We do so in hopes that Unmark will live on for many years even if we stop maintaining it.

-To support its further development please consider [donating via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XSYNN4MGM826N).
+To support its further development please consider [subscribing to Unmark.it](https://unmark.it/), [donating via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XSYNN4MGM826N).
 Or, you can contribute to the code.

 - [Download the latest release](https://github.com/cdevroe/unmark/releases) - Grab the latest and greatest version of Unmark.

 ## Installation

 Running Unmark is only recommended for intermediate users.
 This doesn't mean if you're a beginner we don't want you to try.
 Hack away!
-Just that you should expect some speedbumps.
+Just that you should expect some speedbumps (though, we're eliminating them all the time).
 If you need assistance beyond what is provided please [create an issue on Github](https://github.com/cdevroe/unmark/issues).
 Before creating a new issue we recommend [search through the issues on GitHub](https://github.com/cdevroe/unmark/issues) to see how others have solved their problems.

 ### Technical requirements